Someday, the largest casino in Illinois will occupy Chicago.

-The journey getting to the point where the city has put out an RFI and the state has adjusted the tax code has been an interesting story.
+The journey to the point where the city has put out an RFI and the state has adjusted the tax code has been interesting.
 This project already has quite a history.

-Perhaps the most important difference between this and other IL casinos is the size of the project.
+Perhaps the most crucial difference between this and other IL casinos is the size of the project.
 State law authorizes up to 4,000 gaming positions at this facility.

 Other IL casinos face a cap of 2,000 gaming positions.
-If you add amenities like convention space, a hotel, and restaurants, this could easily become one of the largest casinos in the nation.
+If you add amenities like convention space, a hotel, and restaurants, this could quickly become one of the largest casinos in the nation.

 That’s interesting given the landscape that already exists in the greater Chicago area.
 Rivers Casino sits in suburban Des Plaines, for example.

 Additionally, there are off-track betting sites in several Chicago suburbs.
 If you cross the state line into Indiana, the Ameristar East Chicago is a short drive.
 Hard Rock Casino opened in May 2021 in Gary.

 DraftKings plans to operate a brick-and-mortar sportsbook near Wrigley Field.

 If it ever becomes a reality, the Chicago casino project could become the jewel of the nation’s third-largest gambling market.

 The Prairie State boasts 10 casinos.
 One of them is sure to be within a short driving distance.
 The following casinos operate in Illinois: